PawelKowalskiGitHub/SAS/README.md

-This repository contains SAS 4GL code.
+This repository contains SAS 4GL programs.
 Each program has a universal code that supports a specific functionality.
-The goal is to create a library of flexible solutions (codes) that can be easily used by instantly searching for interesting functionality and then modifying the universal code.
+The goal is to create a library of flexible solutions (codes) that can be easily used by instantly searching for interesting functionality.
+Then by modifying the universal code, implement it to your case.